ibm-cloud-docs/satellite/hosts.md

 ## Removing hosts
 {: #host-remove}

-When you remove a host from your location, the host is unassigned from a {{site.data.keyword.openshiftlong_notm}} cluster or {{site.data.keyword.satellitelong_notm}} control plane, detached from the location, and no longer available to run workloads from {{site.data.keyword.satelliteshort}}.
+When you remove a host from your location, the host is unassigned from a {{site.data.keyword.satelliteshort}}-enabled service cluster or the {{site.data.keyword.satelliteshort}} location control plane, detached from the location, and no longer available to run workloads from {{site.data.keyword.satelliteshort}}.
 If you delete an {{site.data.keyword.openshiftshort}} cluster or resize a worker pool, the hosts are still attached to your location, but you must detach and reattach the hosts to use them with another {{site.data.keyword.satelliteshort}} resource.
 {: shortdesc}

+After removal, the host machine still exists in your underlying infrastructure provider.
+Reload the operating system before using the host machine for another purpose.

 Removing a host cannot be undone.
 Before you remove a host, make sure that your cluster or location control plane has enough compute resources to continue running even after you remove the host, or back up any data that you want to keep.
 Note that the underlying host infrastructure is not deleted because you manage the infrastructure yourself.
 {: important}